F2u0a0d3/WayPeek/README.md

 **Storage Full**
 - Use export feature to backup data
-- Clear old domain data from export tab
+- Clear old domain data from Storage tab
+- Use "Clear Old Data (30+ days)" feature
 - Browser storage quota is typically 5MB

+**Filtering Not Working**
+- Ensure URLs are extracted first before applying filters
+- Check regex patterns for syntax errors
+- Try simpler patterns if complex regex fails
+- Use "Clear All" to reset filters

 ### Support
 - Check browser console for error messages